 Are you envious of your friends and family who absolutely love their jobs?
 Do you often wonder why you can’t find something you are passionate about?
 Finding your passion isn’t always easy and sometimes it isn’t always evident.
 What if I told you that it’s possible you could be passionate about your current job if you just look at it in a different way?

 What is it that you do?
 Do you sell a product or a service?
 Do you feel you offer value to your job, company, and/or business?
 Are you helping others?

 Take a piece of paper and divide it into four columns.
-Label the columns Job Pros, Job Cons, Passions and Dream Job.
-Write down the pros and cons to your current job.
+Label the columns Job Pros, Job Cons, Passions, and Dream Job.
+Write down the pros and cons of your current job.
 Now write down a list of things you are passionate about and finally a list of things you love so much you’d do for free.

 Are there any similarities in the Job Pros column with your Passions and Dream Job column?
-You are probably wondering what I mean by look at your job differently.
+You are probably wondering what I mean by looking at your job differently.
 Let me give you an example.

 When I first started my business I was super passionate about starting a business.
 I loved the marketing, prospecting, and everything else that went into starting a company.
 After a few years, my company was up and running and I began to struggle with what my purpose was.
 Was I just providing a service?
 Was I really making an impact on society?
 Was I working towards something greater than myself?
 Was this company really all my legacy had become?